OlliMeeco/meecodocs/guides/organizations.md

   created_at: 2020-11-03T04:27:16.784Z
 ```

 Now we have created our organization service we can request an authentication token for it.
+(NOTE: your organization service will need to be validated before you can login as it)

 ```bash
 meeco organization-services:login -a .alice.yaml -s .organization-service.yaml > .organization_service_auth.yaml